 Asthma is a common condition, affecting one in eleven children and one in twelve adults (data from Asthma UK), and can often last for a life-time.
 However with the right medication symptoms can be kept under control so that sufferers can lead a normal life.

 If you or your children have been prescribed one or two inhalers, make sure you know the difference between them so they are being used to manage symptoms appropriately.

 How inhalers work

-Asthma is a chronic condition for which there is no cure; but it can be often be effectively managed.
+Asthma is a chronic condition for which there is no cure; but it can usually be effectively managed.